 If none of these options seems appropriate there are two more alternatives you might choose:

 You might choose to ignore the situation and live with it.
 This could be appropriate if you have other, higher priorities to address.
 Or you might want others to learn and develop their skills.
 Your opportunity here is to improve your abilities to prioritise, to delegate, or to develop your team.

 - Remove your skills to somewhere else

-Here you choose to use the event as a trigger to move to a different role: perhaps one that has more meaning for you, that better matches your needs, or that will develop or reward you better.
-The so-called ‘crisis’ now simply becomes the final straw that nudges you to stop putting up with a situation that doesn’t serve you and instead choose the best way forward for you.
-Taking this decision goes hand in hand with gaining greater clarity on who you are and what you want to do with your life.
+A final option is to choose to use the event as a trigger to move to a different role: perhaps one that has more meaning for you, that better matches your needs, or that will develop or reward you better.
+In this case, the so-called ‘crisis’ now becomes the event that nudges you to stop putting up with a situation that doesn’t serve you and instead choose the best way forward for you.
+Taking this decision goes hand in hand with gaining greater clarity on who you are and what you most want to do with your life.

 Are you facing a challenge today?
-Are you seeing it as a problem or as an opportunity to develop or expand your skills?
-How many options do you have under each heading?
-Which way forward is best for you now?
+Are you seeing it as a ‘problem’ or as an ‘opportunity’ to develop or expand your skills?
+How many options can you find under each heading?
+Which is the best way forward for you now?